MohamedH1998/onbored-js/README.md

 ### Skips

-When users skip optional steps, track them with **skip** to understand which parts of your flow are being bypassed.
+When users skip optional steps, track them with **skip** to understand which parts of your funnel are being bypassed.

 ```typescript
 // Track a skipped step